Skip to content

 Keyword cannibalization occurs when multiple pages on the same site target the same keyword or search intent, causing them to compete against each other.
 Search engines struggle to determine which URL to rank, typically resulting in both pages ranking lower than a single, consolidated, authoritative page would.

 Search engines reward relevance, usefulness, and authority.
-Content that fails these criteria — thin pages with no clear search intent, duplicate content across multiple URLs, outdated articles with declining traffic, blog posts cannibalising each other for the same keyword — can suppress site-wide performance even when your best content is strong.
-Most sites accumulate this kind of underperforming content silently over years of publishing.
+Content that fails these criteria β€” thin pages with no clear search intent, duplicate content across multiple URLs, outdated articles with declining traffic, blog posts cannibalising each other for the same keyword β€” can suppress site-wide performance even when your best content is strong.

-An SEO content audit combines quantitative metrics from Google Analytics 4 and Google Search Console — organic traffic, keyword rankings, clicks, impressions, engagement rates — with qualitative evaluation of content quality, search intent alignment, and E-E-A-T signals.
-The result is a complete picture of every page on your site: what's working, what's declining, what's cannibalising, and what should be removed.
+The Content Refresh Programme combines quantitative metrics from Google Analytics 4 and Google Search Console with qualitative evaluation of content quality, search intent alignment, and E-E-A-T signals.
+The result is a complete picture of every page: what's working, what's declining, what's cannibalising, and what should be removed.

-The Content Refresh Programme does the audit and produces the implementation roadmap — every URL classified, every action briefed, every priority ranked.
 Refreshing existing content delivers faster ROI than publishing net new pages because you are recovering investment already made in content that was once ranking and can rank again.
+It is consistently the highest-ROI starting point for sites with 12+ months of published content.

 Every URL gets one of four verdicts.

-The KUMR framework gives every indexable page on your site a defined role and a clear next step — no grey areas, no vague recommendations.
+The KUMR framework gives every indexable page a defined role and a clear next step β€” no grey areas, no vague recommendations.

 K